 Pan-Fried Pork and Mushroom Egg Rolls with Nuoc Cham Dipping Sauce

 Crunchy Vietnamese egg rolls filled with ground pork and shiitake mushrooms, served with a tangy and sweet nuoc cham dipping sauce.
-This vietnamese-inspired vietnamese ready in about 55 minutes pairs ground pork, medium, shredded carrot, soaked and chopped glass noodles for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 310 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This vietnamese ready in about 55 minutes blends ground pork, medium, shredded carrot, soaked and chopped glass noodles into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 310 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients